JOIN the VCA Alliance during the UN WATER CONFERENCE 2023!

 WHEN: 22 March 2023, 11:00-12:30 New York time (EDT)

-The Voices for Just Climate Action Alliance (VCA) together with the Climate and Development Knowledge Network (CDKN) and the International Institute for Environment and Development (IIED) are hosting an online side event during the UN Water Conference 2023.
+The Voices for Just Climate Action Alliance (VCA) together with the Climate and Development Knowledge Network (CDKN) and the International Institute for Environment and Development (IIED) hosted an online side event during the UN Water Conference 2023.

-This event aims to build on the ongoing dialogue around implementing the Locally Led Adaptation agenda, which was a focus of much engagement at COP27.
-This virtual session will focus on concrete lessons learnt for advancing LLA in the water sector, and highlight the potential for locally-led solutions to build climate resilience across several countries and regions.
+This event aimed to build on the ongoing dialogue around implementing the Locally-Led Adaptation (LLA) agenda, which was a focus of much engagement at COP27.
+The virtual session focussed on concrete lessons learnt for advancing LLA in the water sector.
+It highlighted the potential for locally-led solutions to build climate resilience across several countries and regions.

 SPEAKERS